OFDataCommittee/OFMLHackathon/doc/clients/python.rst

 will be connecting to a single database node or multiple distributed nodes which is referred to as a cluster.

-An address can be provided to the initalization of the client as well.
+An address can be provided to the initialization of the client as well.
-This address should be a string with an ip address and port seperated by a colon.
+This address should be a string with an ip address and port separated by a colon.
 If an address is not provided, the client will search for the ``SSDB`` environment variable.